 During a PCS, your travel choices can break the bank or add to it.
 If you live a five-star lifestyle during your three-star, military-funded relocation, you can easily go into debt.

-OK, so maybe the PCS military move isn't funded at three stars, but you get the point.
-If they pay $200 a day for hotel and food, and you spend it all at a fancy steakhouse, you can quickly and easily spend more than your per diem.
+For example, if the military pays $200 a day for hotel and food and you spend it all at a fancy steakhouse, you can quickly and easily spend more than your per diem.

-• Dependents age 12 and older who are traveling with the military member get 75% of the military member's per-diem rate.
+- Dependents ages 12 and older who are traveling with the military member get 75% of the military member's per diem rate.

 4. Use SCRA benefits to your advantage.

-Under the Servicemembers Civil Relief Act (SCRA), you're entitled to terminate your rental without penalty if you meet certain guidelines.
+Under the Servicemembers Civil Relief Act, or SCRA, you're entitled to terminate your rental without penalty if you meet certain guidelines.

 Consider including a military clause in your rental agreement, which can make it easier to break your contract.
 Around military installations, it's common to have a military clause, and many landlords will automatically add it.
 But don't assume that it's there.
 Inquire about it.